-Dean of the School of Education, Leadership Studies, and Counseling
+Dean of the College of Education, Leadership Studies

 I began my teaching career in Lynchburg City Schools in 1971 at Dunbar High School which housed grades nine and ten.
 I also coached football at Dunbar and track at E.C.
 Glass High School.
 Later, I taught and coached at Heritage High School for three years.
 I returned to graduate school and spent two years at the University of Virginia working on my doctorate.
 While there, I was Assistant to the Executive Consultant for the National Federation of Urban-Suburban School Districts and Research Assistant with the Virginia School Boards Association.

 In 1981, I returned to Lynchburg to become Principal of Dunbar Middle School.
 In 1982, I became Principal of E. C. Glass High School and remained there for eight years.
 During this time, E. C. Glass was recognized as a “Blue Ribbon” school by the U.S. Department of Education.
 In 1990, I was named Assistant Superintendent in Lynchburg City Schools with responsibility for curriculum, instruction, assessment, special education, technology, student activities, and athletics.
 I remained in that position until retiring in 2003.
 During this time, I also taught as adjunct faculty for the University of Virginia, James Madison University, and University of Lynchburg.

 In 2003, I came to University of Lynchburg as a fulltime Associate Professor and Chair of Leadership Studies.
 My primary responsibility was to teach in the Master’s program in Educational Leadership, our state approved principal preparation program.
 In 2009, I was promoted to Professor.
 I continued to teach in the Master’s program but also headed our doctoral program in Interdisciplinary Leadership Studies which began in the fall of 2011.